Public commands

 Options:

-• -l or --list: List ID to get details for (required)
+-lor--list: List ID to get details for (required)-por--pretty: Pretty print the output (optional)

-AI Adapters
+AI Adaptersβ

-List All Adapters
+List All Adaptersβ

 cwc ai adapter ls

-List Only External Adapters
+List Only External Adaptersβ

 cwc ai adapter ls -e